Program Committee

 Ksenia Gnevsheva

-Ksenia Gnevsheva, The Australian National University (Deputy Chair)
+Ksenia Gnevsheva, The Australian National University (Chair)

 Ksenia’s main linguistic interest lies at the intersection of sociophonetics and second language acquisition.
 Her current work focuses on sociolinguistic variation in bilingual speakers in production and perception.